jeepman32/naudiodon/README.md

 For Raspberry Pi users, please note that this library is not intended for use with the internal sound card.
 Please use an external USB sound card or GPIO breakout board such as the [_Pi-DAC+ Full-HD Audio Card_](https://www.modmypi.com/raspberry-pi/breakout-boards/iqaudio/pi-dac-plus-full-hd-audio-card/?tag=pi-dac).

+Build has been fixed from 2.4.0 as GCC 13 broke builds.
+See [this](https://github.com/Alexays/Waybar/issues/2159#issuecomment-1545010686) issue in another repo which was affected.

 ## Using naudiodon

 ### Listing devices